Catchco1/catchco1.github.io/src/content/work/strikeHeatmap.md

 I had seen Cornell's [Labor Action Tracker](https://striketracker.ilr.cornell.edu/) (LAT) before, but I wanted to make something slightly different showing how many strikes are happening per state at a given time.
 This is somewhat captured in the LAT, but I believe the point of that project is to create a centralized database and show more specific information than what I was thinking of.

+## Labor Analysis

+For this iteration of this project, I think more time is needed to draw any broader conclusions about the labor movement.
+One thing that is apparent is that California is regularly (69.8% of the time at time of writing) the state with the most strikes going on over the last few years.

 ## Technical Details

 I chose to use Python to gather the data from the LAT and to produce my final map.
 I had done some previous passion projects in Python webscraping, but I had never worked with mapping in this way.
 This was my introduction to shapefiles, and using them in conjungtion with other data to present information.